mwmlln/shinju_select/README.md

 * AWS Amazon account
 * Gmail account

+### Deployment procedures

-### Setting up Django environment in local workspace.
+1. Setting up Django environment in local workspace.

-1. Following additional packages are installed to create this site by using pip3 install in gidpod terminal
+Following additional packages are installed to create this site by using pip3 install in gidpod terminal

     * djanfo
     * gunicorn
     * psycopg2
     * dj-database-url
     * django-storages
     * django-crispy-forms
     * django-allauth
     * django-countries
     * boto3
     * django-storages
     * pillow
     * stripe

     These required packages need to be included in requirements.txt by running the command in the workspace as fllows: